Lightning risk with aerial installations

 Lightning discharges are normally in the range 20KA to 200KA.
 To a thunderstorm a residential area is seen as a partially elevated ground plane due to the cumulative effect of all the earthed metalwork in the structures.
 Lightning will take the the shortest, least resistive and least reactive path to ground.
 Incidentally a lightning conductors route to earth should be as straight as possible because every change of direction adds inductance.
 Now a house, and even more so a number of houses, have many parallel paths of low but more or less equal height, often with changes of direction and relatively high resistance.
 In addition they often have poor electrical earths.
 All of this results in higher localised voltage gradients and when combined with the small spacing between the paths to earth this means that the main lightning discharge will readily branch out to nearby conductors if it meets an increase in resistance/impedance.
 Also bear in mind that lightning will preferentially strike the ground if the distance between the structures is twice their height.

-If your aerial is significantly higher than your roof (over 3m? ) and your house is significantly above average terrain height it may be worth running an earth tape from the mast down the side of the building to an earth rod, with due regard to PME safety issues.
-That said, if your house is significantly above average terrain height it's unlikely you'd need a tall aerial pole anyway (in fact your aerial may well work in the loft) so I can't see this applying to many people!
+If your aerial is significantly higher than your roof (over 3m? ) and your house is significantly above average terrain height it may be worth running an earth tape from the mast down the side of the building to an earth rod, with due regard to PME safety issues (PME = Protective Multiple Earthing).
+There is some useful advice on that in this Satcure article.
+But if your house is significantly above average terrain height it's unlikely you'd need a tall aerial pole anyway (in fact your aerial may well work in the loft) so I can't see this applying to many people!

 CONCLUSION : The fact is that the risk of lightning striking your house really is quite remote.
 More to the point, if your house does actually get struck by lightning it probably won't have been due to the TV aerial being there, and the chances are that half your roof would get blown off anyway, so under those circumstances whether your TV has been damaged really would be the least of your worries…..